-Michael Posen read economics for his first degree at the London School of Economics and then did his post graduate studies in business management also at the LSE.
-After six years in industry Michael joined Chase Manhattan Bank specialising in property finance.
+Michael Posen read economics for his first degree at the London School of Economics and then undertook his postgraduate studies in business management also at the LSE.
+After six years in industry, Michael joined Chase Manhattan Bank, specialising in property finance.
 He became Managing Director of the merchant banking arm of Continental Illinois Bank and was subsequently Senior Vice President and General Manager of First Interstate Bank in London.
-He was a Director of HDG Harbour Development Group from 1979 to 1987 and then founded his own company, Earl Estates Ltd,.
+He was a Director of HDG Harbour Development Group from 1979 to 1987 and then founded his own company: Earl Estates Ltd.

-Michael has been a trustee of the Ben Uri for the past twenty five years and for the last ten years, a joint Deputy Chairman.
+Michael has been a trustee of the Ben Uri for the past twenty-five years and, for the last ten years, a joint Deputy Chairman.
 Since becoming Deputy Chair, Michael has worked closely with the Chair, David Glasser, on the strategy of broadening the role of the museum to include the wider immigration experience.
-Michael substitutes for Hilary Bauer, if absent, in chairing monthly Board meetings.
+Michael substitutes for Hillary Bauer, if absent, in chairing monthly Board meetings.

 After a nearly fatal accident, he returned to Blacks to implement a recovery, following his absence, recovering from severe injuries.

-Following his departure from Blacks, after First Sport was sold to JD Sports, he has chaired and been on the board of a large number of companies both listed and unlisted based principally in the UK.
-He was the Senior Independent Director of Sports Direct International plc for 11 years, and is currently an independent non executive director of Premier Foods Plc.
+Following his departure from Blacks, after First Sport was sold to JD Sports, he has chaired and been on the board of numerous companies, both listed and unlisted, based principally in the UK.
+He was the Senior Independent Director of Sports Direct International plc for 11 years, and is currently an independent non-executive director of Premier Foods Plc.

 Simon established and has grown a successful niche mobile ATM operation with specialist vehicles which trades as ‘Cash on the Move’.